ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-example-overlays.md

 ## Single-site single-tenant
 {: #v2t-example-overlays-single-site-st}

 Single-site single-tenant is the most common use case and network deployment pattern.
-The vCenter Server® automation deploys an example topology by following this model, which includes single Tier-0 and Tier-1 gateways and a few NSX-T overlay segments as a starting point.
+The {{site.data.keyword.vcf-auto}} automation deploys an example topology by following this model, which includes single Tier-0 and Tier-1 gateways and a few NSX-T overlay segments as a starting point.
 This topology is highly scalable and can be automated.

 These options are suitable for customers with workload that run on a single data center, single tenant, and do not have overlapping IP addresses inside their own workloads.

-Overlapping IP addresses refers to overlay segments between customer environments that run on the vCenter Server instance.
+Overlapping IP addresses refers to overlay segments between customer environments that run on the {{site.data.keyword.vcf-auto}} instance.
 {: note}

 The following diagram shows an example of a customer deployment that uses the standard topology, when the segments are attached to the Tier-1 gateway.
 You can add more segments to the existing Tier-1 gateway or add more Tier-1 gateways on the same NSX-T edge clusters, if needed.

 ![Single-site single-tenant example topology with Tier-1 gateway](../../images/v2t-diagrams-1-zone-t1.svg "Single-site single-tenant example topology by using both Tier-0 and Tier-1 gateways"){: caption="Figure 1.
 Single-site single-tenant example topology with Tier-1 gateway" caption-side="bottom"}

-1. The vCenter Server automation deploys an example single-site topology, which follows the principles that are presented in this model.
+1. The {{site.data.keyword.vcf-auto}} automation deploys an example single-site topology, which follows the principles that are presented in this model.
 The deployment includes a single vCenter and three NSX-T Managers that are deployed on the cluster on the initial {{site.data.keyword.cloud_notm}} data center location.
-2. The vCenter Server automation deploys two edge cluster transport nodes and a single edge cluster for your Tier-0 and Tier-1 gateways.
+2. The {{site.data.keyword.vcf-auto}} automation deploys two edge cluster transport nodes and a single edge cluster for your Tier-0 and Tier-1 gateways.
 3. The Tier-0 gateway provides north-south routing capabilities and access to {{site.data.keyword.cloud_notm}} private network is provided though its uplinks.
 4. Access to private network is provided though private uplinks, which are attached to a portable subnet on a private primary VLAN on the {{site.data.keyword.cloud_notm}} private network.
 The routing to {{site.data.keyword.cloud_notm}} services uses these uplinks.
 IP addresses for the uplinks are provisioned by automating the 10/8 address space that is managed by the {{site.data.keyword.cloud_notm}}.
 5. If you provision your instance with public interfaces, access to public network is provided though public uplinks.
 They are attached to a portable subnet on a public VLAN on the {{site.data.keyword.cloud_notm}} public network.
 The routing to internet uses these uplinks and public IP addresses to the uplinks are provisioned by the automation.